 6. Request Quotes From Each Contractor

 Once you know which contractors you’re willing to work with, you can hone in on pricing.
 By the time you reach this step, you’ll most likely already have insight into the amount each professional charges.
-It’s up to you whether or not you want to negotiate; you should wait until officially meeting with them before starting the process.
+It’s up to you whether you want to negotiate; you should wait until officially meeting with them before starting the process.

 Be cautious of quotes that are too high or low.
 Any quotes significantly outside of the general range could signal a red flag.
 Compare all prices and consider factors such as experience and contractor business structure before drawing any conclusions.
 Eliminate any contractors that don’t fit.